 - For each participant who has arrived to you, enter the date and then click Save All Changes Above.

-- This is also where you can notify CCI Greenheart if a participant has not arrived or report any issue or change to their job.
+- This is also where you can notify Greenheart Exchange if a participant has not arrived or report any issue or change to their job.

-- If you have any questions, please contact your CCI Greenheart contact, indicated in the upper right corner of your account.
+- If you have any questions, please contact your Greenheart Exchange contact, indicated in the upper right corner of your account.

 Department of State Confirmation Calls

-In recent seasons, the Department of State has begun calling most employers to confirm participants and job details.
-We ask that you follow these steps should you receive a call from the DOS:
+The Department of State will sometimes contact host organizations to confirm names of participants hosted and the job details.
+We ask that you follow these steps should you receive a call from the Department of State:

 - Identify the caller.
 Only release information to the Department of State.
 (Participant information is private, so do not release their personal information to research or interest groups without their consent.)

-- Let your CCI Greenheart Contact know if you have any questions regarding this job confirmation.
-If you don’t know who your CCI Greenheart Contact is, call us at our toll-free U.S. number: 1-866-684-9675 or email us at employer(AT)ccigreenheart(DOT)org.
+- Let your Greenheart Exchange Contact know if you have any questions regarding this job placements confirmation.
+If you don’t know who your Greenheart Exchange contact is, call us at our toll-free U.S. number: 1-866-684-9675 or email us at firstname.lastname@example.org.